 Jason: That’s the data point coming out of both papers.
 It’s not difficult to imagine that that’s because of the economics of hacking, as you said.
 We’re starting to see some data that actually is showing that.

 Tim: Accountability as well.
 You mentioned accountability, and that’s is hugely important here because you if there’s at least a chance that I'm going to be arrested, that’s going to change behavior, even if it’s a fairly small chance.

-So EV has two different things which is, there has to be a registered business obviously.
-In some jurisdictions, maybe that’s not as comprehensive as it is perhaps in the United States or Canada or others, but on the other hand, a lot of businesses that are likely to be spoofed are out of North America and Europe and places where there is some more comprehensive connection to an actual person’s identity
+So EV has two different things: There has to be a registered business, obviously.
+In some jurisdictions, maybe that’s not as comprehensive as it is perhaps in the United States or Canada or others, but on the other hand, a lot of businesses that are likely to be spoofed are out of North America and Europe and places where there is some more comprehensive connection to an actual person’s identity.

 Tim: Some form of non-automated authentication has to take place.
 So once again, if I'm just going to set up my scripts and run this as a massive, cheap effort where my CPUs are just spinning as fast as they can, that doesn’t work.
 It doesn’t lend itself to that kind of application.